schierlm/Oberon2013Modifications/RemoveFloatingPoint/README.md

 modification on a system without floating point; expect some rough approximations and overflow artifacts when drawing Splines, though.

+Alternatively, [`SimpleSoftFloat.patch`](SimpleSoftFloat.patch) comes with a very crude software floating point emulation (providing only about 4 significant digits on division) and patches both `Splines.Mod` and `RealCalc.Mod` to use it.
+Splines is slower than the previous patch, but I did not notice any precision artifacts.

 Removing Floating Point
 -----------------------